Fastiz/molecular-dynamics/README.md

 * Leapfrog
 * Gear Predictor Corrector

-A video of the result can be found [here.](https://studio.youtube.com/video/OC9NTvwhi-A/edit)
+A video of the simulation can be found [here.](https://studio.youtube.com/video/OC9NTvwhi-A/edit)